Rigonz/CountryPopDensityDistrib/README.md

 ![Combined_2](https://github.com/Rigonz/CountryPopDensityDistrib/blob/main/Images/All_R_02.png)
 ![ESP_1](https://github.com/Rigonz/CountryPopDensityDistrib/blob/main/Images/ESP_R.png)

-## Running the script
+## Running the scripts
-The script is in Python.
-It uses the library [rasterio](https://rasterio.readthedocs.io/en/latest/index.html#), which I have not been able to run under python 3.8, but it works well under python 3.6.
+The scripts are written in Python.
+They both use the library [rasterio](https://rasterio.readthedocs.io/en/latest/index.html#), which I have not been able to run under python 3.8, but it works well under python 3.6.

-The script is uploaded as it is working on my computer: modifying the location of the files and other preferences should be quite straightforward.
+Both scripts are uploaded as they are on my computer: modifying the location of the files and other preferences should be quite straightforward.